Critical Resistance

-Critical Resistance is a U.S. based organization that works to build a mass movement to dismantle what it calls the prison-industrial complex (PIC).
+Critical Resistance (CR) is a U.S. based organization with the stated goal of abolishing the prison-industrial complex (PIC).
 Critical Resistance's national office is in Oakland, California, with three additional chapters in New York City, Los Angeles, and Portland, Oregon.
+Despite claims of being an internationalist organization, CR has not led any abolitionist campaigns outside of the USA, though individual members have built relationships abroad (mostly in the West).

-Critical Resistance has promoted the idea of abolishing the prison system from its first conference in 1998.
-It considers the prison-industrial complex to be a response to societal issues such as: homelessness, immigration, and gender non-conformity.
-Since 1998 it has taken part in numerous campaigns and projects to oppose prison building and to promote prisoner rights.
+Critical Resistance has worked towards abolition of the PIC since its first conference in 1998.
+It considers the prison-industrial complex to be a response to societal issues including but not limited to homelessness, immigration, and gender-based violence.
+Since 1998 it has taken part in numerous campaigns and projects to close prisons, stop new prisons from being built, address the root cause of interpersonal harm, and promote restorative practices.